AngeloArise/cryptonite_taskphase_mayank/picoctf/Reverse_Engg.md

 # Reverse Engineering
+This is the first of the 'categories' I will be starting out with, not really aiming to look at videos or resources for now, just doing easy challenges and learning by hit and trial, I personally think its the best way to go about it.
 ## GDB Test Drive (easy)
 Did NOT understand directly going for the reverse engineering problems, this one had a lot more solves and was named "test drive".
 Was pretty simple to figure out, the instructions were right there in the challenge description, could not copy the flag though, i had to type it out.